Life is super busy.

 - Eat together: turn off the distractions (TV, Radio and phone) and interact over a meal.
 It also works to put the kids to bed early and have a later supper/dessert on your own!

 - Go for a drive: next time you feel like watching a movie, watch some natural scenery instead.
 There something about sitting beside each other, facing the same way, that makes chatting easier.

-- Do chores together: these things need done anyways.
-Doing them together gives you a great change to interact.
+- Do chores together: these things need to be done anyways.
+Doing them together gives you a great chance to interact.
 Do dishes, wash the car, change the oil on the vehicle, do yard work.

 - Go to bed at the same time: (I think this might be my favorite!!)
 You both have to go sleep, make it a habit to go to bed at the same time each night.
 This can save your marriage from disaster and can boost your marriage at the same time.

 - Prayer or devotions together: This doesn’t have to replace your personal time, but doing this together too, helps you connect at a spiritual level.

 - Leverage kids’ activities: You don’t want to always be the parents that dump their kids and run, but at least once in a while if you drop the kids off at soccer, go for a walk instead of watching or just chatting with other parents.
 Or, take the kids to the park, cut them loose, and chat while you keep an eye on them (teach them independent play!).

 - Have a hot drink together in the evening: This is just a few moments to relax and connect.
 Make it a ritual.
 Then do #6!

 - Do a hobby or activity together: You may find it difficult to find something you both LOVE.
 You don’t both have to love the same thing; this is more about enjoying the time together, rather than enjoying the hobby.
 For example, Caleb loves woodworking.
 In our old house, we had a workshop with a big comfy chair in it.
 I would sit and chat while he tinkered around.
 We both loved the connection and time together even though it was more his hobby than mine.